ehmpathy/type-fns/README.md

 ### `isOfEnum`

-This library exposes a function that lets you create type check functions for any enum.
+The type predicate of `isOfEnum` allows you to check whether a value is a valid member of an enum.
 For example:
 ```ts
 import { createIsOfEnum } from 'type-fns';